 Being comfortable and scared of change.
 Study your craft you should listen to other formats it will help develop you as a talent.

-I have one on SoundCloud, TuneIn, iTunes, and an App Sam Sylk Radio.
-The podcast right now is just an extension of the content from my show and celebrity interviews.
-Sam Sylk Radio is an Internet Radio Station.
+I have one on SoundCloud, TuneIn, iTunes and an App Sam Sylk Radio.
+The podcast right now is just an extension of my content from my show and celebrity interviews.
+Sam Sylk Radio is an internet Radio Station.

 What do you think of the podcasting industry?